-Horse-racing has perhaps the most glamorous image of all so-called animal 'sports' (especially when compared to the visually-obvious cruelty of rodeos)...
-Such is the allure of horse-racing that major race-meets such as the Melbourne Cup are even 'celebrated' with public holidays.
-Socialites spend thousands on designer outfits, champagne flows, and millions of dollars are gambled on the outcome of races.
+Horse racing has perhaps the most glamorous image of all so-called animal 'sports' (especially when compared to the visually obvious cruelty of rodeos)...
+Such is the allure of horse racing that major race-meets such as the Melbourne Cup are even 'celebrated' with public holidays.
+Socialites spend thousands on designer outfits, the champagne flows, and millions of dollars are gambled on the outcome of races.

-However, the Makybe Diva’s of the industry are few and far between.
-What is the life of a race-horse really like?
+However, the Black Caviars of the industry are few and far between.
+What is the life of a racehorse really like?
 And what of the thousands of horses that fail to 'make the grade'?

-The 'yearling' sales of thoroughbred colts and fillies draw the 'horsey' crowd — the monied gentry.
-Most yearlings sell for tens if not hundreds of thousand of dollars, and the gamble starts right there; with the owners and trainers hoping to 'back a winner' and to have the next great champion (or at least recoupe their outlay).
+The 'yearling' sales of thoroughbred colts and fillies draw the 'horsey' crowd — the monied people.
+Most yearlings sell for tens if not hundreds of thousands of dollars, and the gamble starts right there; with the owners and trainers hoping to 'back a winner' and to have the next great champion, or at least recoup their outlay.

 The scale of the industry is huge — around 15,000 thoroughbred foals are bred each year in Australia, and a similar number of standard bred foals are born nationally.

-Racing as a 2 year-old puts the horse at particular risk of injury because at this age the skeletal system of these animals is still immature and not ready for the hard training and physical stress of the racing world.
-Regardless, the lure of the very high stakes for the two-year old races mean many owners push trainers to have their expensive animals compete.
+Racing as a two-year-old puts the horse at particular risk of injury because at this age the skeletal system of these animals is still immature and not ready for the hard training and physical stress of the racing world.
+Regardless, the lure of the very high stakes for the two-year-old races mean many owners push trainers to have their expensive animals compete.

-Whilst in training, horses may be individually stabled for most of every day (apart from when they're on the training track).
+Whilst in training, horses may be individually stabled for most of every day, apart from when they're on the training track.
 Stabling is the most 'practical' way to provide the horses with their high-performance training and racing diet, and housing them right next to the training track reduces time consuming daily transport.
-However, with a lack of social and environmental stimulation, stereotypic behaviour (such as crib-biting, wind-sucking and self-mutilation) may occur – a strong indicator of welfare problems for the horses.
+However, without social and environmental stimulation, horses can develop stereotypic behaviours, such as crib-biting (biting on fences and other fixed objects and then pulling back, making a characteristic grunting noise, called wind-sucking) and self-mutilation may occur.
+These stereotypic behaviours are a strong indicator of welfare problems for horses.

-The exertion of the races leads a large proportion of horses to bleed into their lungs and windpipe (Exercise-Induced Pulmonary Haemorrhage).
+The exertion of the races leads a large proportion of horses to bleed into their lungs and windpipe — called Exercise-Induced Pulmonary Haemorrhage.
 This has only been fully realized in recent years when endoscopes have been used to carry out internal examinations via the throat.
-A study carried out by the University of Melbourne found that a massive 50% of horses had blood in the windpipe, and 90% has blood deeper in the lungs.
+A study carried out by the University of Melbourne found that 50% of race horses had blood in the windpipe, and 90% had blood deeper in the lungs.

 As well as this, the jumps races are usually much longer, and the jockeys are permitted to be heavier.
-Tiring horses have a greater risk of falling —injuring themselves and often the jockeys.
+Tired horses have a greater risk of falling — risking injury to themselves and often the jockeys.